apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/metrics.md

 ##### Params

-- type: If the passed value is `JSON`, it is returned in JSON format, otherwise it is returned in Promethaus format.
+- type: If the passed value is `json`, it is returned in json format, otherwise it is returned in Promethaus format.

 ##### 1.1.1 Method & Url